-Currently, US Mobile offers the best value and cheapest unlimited plan we've seen.
-You can get four lines of unlimited data for as cheap as $80/month.
+Currently, Mint Mobile offers the best value and cheapest unlimited plan we've seen.
+You can get four lines of unlimited data for as cheap as $60/month.

 The best-performing plan that will please the whole family is T-Mobile’s Magenta MAX plan.

-If you need a lot of data, whether for work or for play (or both), then we recommend AT&T’s Unlimited Elite plan.
+If you need a lot of data, whether for work or for play (or both), then we recommend AT&T’s Unlimited Premium plan.

-If you're sharing the plan with your children, the Just Kids Verizon Wireless plan has parental controls to keep your kids focused on the right things.
+If you're sharing the plan with your children, the Verizon Smart Family program has parental controls to keep your kids focused on the right things.

 Read on for the details.